 Celebrate the Holidays with a Train Ride

 North Alabama Railroad Museum goes one better.
 Each of their train rides offers a special theme.
 Book tickets all year for the major holidays like Easter, Mother's Day, Father's Day and more.
 In the fall enjoy their Punkin’ Pickin’ Extravaganza where you’ll ride to a pumpkin patch where kids can pick pumpkins to take home with them.
 Closer to Christmas, you can ride the Santa Train, with Saint Nick himself.

 History of the North Alabama Railroad Museum

 The train consists of historic cars lovingly refurbished by museum volunteers, with locomotive engines at either end.
-One passenger coach dates back to 1939, and the dining cars was once used by the Air Force Strategic Air Command.
+One passenger coach dates back to 1939, and the dining cars were once used by the Air Force Strategic Air Command.
 The baggage car has been converted into an observation car and includes a shop selling souvenirs of the excursion.

 While the train rides are arguably the Museum’s greatest attraction, it also offers, well, a museum.
 The museum is located in the old Chase railroad depot, which may be the country’s smallest existing “union” depot – a depot that served multiple railroad lines.
-The present depot building dates back to 1937, but in it you can see wood from an older depot at the location.
+The present depot building dates back to 1937, but in it, you can see the wood from an older depot at the location.
 Volunteers staff the museum on Wednesdays and Saturdays, but you can take a self-guided tour of the grounds during daylight hours other days.